ltovarm/leetcode/top_interview_150/readme.md

 - `/best_time_to_buy_and_sell_stock` : You want to maximize your profit by choosing a single day to buy one stock and choosing a different day in the future to sell that stock.
 - `/roman_to_integer` : Given a roman numeral, convert it to an integer.
 - `/length_of_last_word` : Given a string s consisting of words and spaces, return the length of the last word in the string.
+- `/longest_common_prefix` : Write a function to find the longest common prefix string amongst an array of strings.

 ## Repository Contents